pymlex/oxford-en-teacher/README.md

 LLM_TIMEOUT=60
 ```

+Find Hugging Face API key [here](https://huggingface.co/settings/tokens).
 The StartChat.lnk file will be automatically generated.
 Click it and open the http://127.0.0.1:8003/ page in your browser.

 ---